buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.15.1.1
+   - Added refactoring to remaining applicable locations in the code.

 0.15.1
    - Mob name processing code refactoring.
    - Cleanup of now-obsolete code from changes in version 0.14.5.